 If the tenant remains on the premises after the term of the lease or the notice of termination expires, and in defiance of the landlord, the tenant is called a "holdover tenant."
 The landlord does not have the right to enter the premises under force.
 The landlord must file an eviction case and secure a court order (and perhaps the assistance of a sheriff), to enter the premises.
-The landlord is not entitled to hold the tenant's personal property for the payment of rent ORS 90.420, but may sell or dispose of the property after he or she has held it for at least 15 days after notifying the tenant that the property must be removed.
+The landlord is not entitled to hold the tenant's personal property for the payment of rent (ORS90.420), but may sell or dispose of the property after he or she has held it for at least 15 days after notifying the tenant that the property must be removed.
 ORS 90.425.
+(If the tenant holds over after the lease ends and the landlord does not object, the lease becomes a month-to-month lease.)

 In Oregon, eviction cases are filed in the Circuit court for the county where the rental property is located.
 In some rural counties, there is no Circuit court and evictions are filed in the justice of the peace court.
 The courts treat evictions as special cases involving procedures which are only applicable to evictions.
 ORS 105.137.
 A court summons served on the tenant tells the tenant when and where to appear in court.
 Service of summons occurs after a formal complaint has been filed by the landlord for termination of the tenancy because the tenant has allegedly failed to pay rent, has otherwise breached the lease, or because the lease has ended by its own terms.
 Service of the summons on the tenant must be accomplished on the workday following the filing of the complaint.

 ORS 105.135.
 Service is effective when the clerk mails a copy to the tenant and a sheriff or process server either personally hands a copy to the tenant or posts a copy on the main entrance door of the premises.
 In the forcible entry and detainer (another way of saying "eviction") hearing the landlord or an attorney must personally appear, and either party may be represented by an attorney.
 The tenant must file a legal document called an answer if he or she wants to contest the eviction.
 If the right to possession is disputed at the first court appearance, the court will have the parties return for a trial within fifteen days of that first court appearance.
 ORS 105.137(5).
 The tenant may be required to post a bond in court to cover the rent if he or she wishes to have the trial delayed.
 ORS 105.140.

 A landlord may not evict a tenant in retaliation for a tenant's complaints about the habitability of the premises, based on unlawful discrimination, or due to the landlord's failure to fulfill his or her obligations under the lease or the Oregon Residential Landlord and Tenant Act.
 ORS 90.385 and .390.
 The landlord may, however, evict the tenant if the building code violation was caused by the tenant, if the tenant owes rent, or if the dwelling must be vacated to allow repairs to bring the dwelling into compliance with the building code.
-The landlord may also terminate the tenancy of tenants who make unreasonable complaints.
+The landlord may also terminate the tenancy of tenants who complain unreasonably - that is, when "the complaint by the tenant was made to the landlord or an agent of the landlord in an unreasonable manner or at an unreasonable time or was repeated in a manner having the effect of unreasonably harassing the landlord."
 ORS 90.385.